Medically reviewed by Drugs.com. Last updated on Aug 3, 2023.

 |PO/PA||0.9% Sodium Chloride Injection, USP||Up to 4 hours at 20°C to 25°C (68°F to 77°F)|

-- Administer diluted COSELA solution as a 30-minute intravenous infusion completed within 4 hours prior to the start of chemotherapy.
+- Administer diluted COSELA solution as a 30-minute intravenous infusion completed no more than 4 hours prior to the start of chemotherapy.

 - Diluted COSELA solution must be administered with an infusion set, including an in-line filter (0.2 or 0.22 micron).
-Compatible in-line filters include polyethylene sulfone, polyvinylidene fluoride, and cellulose acetate.
+Compatible in-line filters include polyethersulfone (PES), polyvinylidene fluoride (PVDF), and cellulose acetate (CA).

-- Do not administer diluted COSELA solution with a polytetrafluorethylene (PTFE) in-line filter.
-PTFE in-line filters are not compatible with diluted COSELA solution.
+- Do not administer diluted COSELA solution with a polytetrafluorethylene (PTFE) in-line filter as it is not compatible.
+PTFE is acceptable for use in air vent filters.

 - Do not co-administer other drugs through the same infusion line.